groc-prog/pyneo4j-ogm/README.md

 client = Neo4jClient().connect(uri="<connection-uri-to-database>", auth=("<username>", "<password>"), max_connection_pool_size=10, ...)
 ```

 After connecting the client, you will be able to run queries against the database.
-Should you try to run a query without connecting to a database instance first, you will get a `NotConnectedToDatabase` exception.
+Should you try to run a query without connecting to a database first, you will get a `NotConnectedToDatabase` exception.

 #### Closing an existing connection <a name="closing-an-existing-connection"></a>

 Once you are done working with a database and the client is no longer needed, you can close the connection to it by calling the `close()` method on the client instance.
 This will close the connection to the database and free up any resources used by the client.
 Here is an example of how to close a connection to a database instance:

 ```python